mondoohq/docs/docs/cnspec/cnspec-adv-install/registration.md

 image: /img/featured_img/mondoo-feature.jpg
 ---

-If you install cnspec on an asset using a system package instead of Mondoo’s automated installation script, you must register the asset manually.
+If you install cnspec on an asset using a system package instead of Mondoo's automated installation script, you must register the asset manually.

 :::note